astronomer/docs/astro/resource-reference-gcp.md

 ## Overview

-Unless otherwise specified, new Clusters on Astro are created with a set of default GCP resources that our team has deemed appropriate for most use cases.
+Unless otherwise specified, new Clusters on Google Cloud Platform (GCP) are created with a set of default resources that our team has deemed appropriate for most use cases.

 Read the following document for a reference of our default resources as well as supported Cluster configurations.